vdelachaux/4DPop/README.md

 ## ![Static Badge](https://img.shields.io/badge/Project%20Dependencies-blue?logo=4d&link=https%3A%2F%2Fdeveloper.4d.com%2Fdocs%2FProject%2Fcomponents%2F%23loading-components)

 All the components in the 4DPop collection are compatible with the [Project dependencies](https://developer.4d.com/docs/Project/components#monitoring-project-dependencies) feature.

+Go to the `Design` > `Project Dependencies` menu, switch to the `GitHub` tab and type `vdelachaux/4DPop`.<br>Set `Dependency Rule` to `Follow 4D version`.

+![install]

-So you can simply integrate one or components into your project by selecting `Design` > `Project dependencies` and adding `vdelachaux/4DPop{-name}` as the repository address in the dedicated dialog box. **This way, you can benefit from updates over time**.
+You can simply integrate one or components of the 4DPop collection into your project by adding `vdelachaux/4DPop{-name}` as the repository address in the dedicated dialog box. **This way, you can benefit from updates over time**.

 You can download a pre-configured `dependencies.json` file for the complete collection [**here**](./dependencies.json) and place it in the `Sources` folder of your project.